drkiettran/spring-jpa/readme.md

 # Spring JPA project
-This project demonstrates the use of Spring JPA library framework that enables you to access to the sample database sakila.
+This project demonstrates the use of Spring JPA library framework that enables you to access to the sample database `sakila`.

 ## Assumptions
 MySql should be up and running.
 If not, start it up as a container.
 The script to start MySQL